View Document Text

 Our asset management fees for portfolio management services are based upon a percentage of assets

-value of the client’s managed accounts at the end of each quarter and are deducted in advance from
+client’s managed accounts at the end of each quarter.
+Fees are deducted quarterly in advance at the

 The annualized fee for portfolio management services will be charged as a percentage of assets under